Is your Passion Play Anti-Semitic?

 Accusations of antisemitism do not fully capture the complexity of the historical context nor the reality of contemporary retellings of the Easter story by Christians who have nothing but goodwill towards their Jewish friends.

-Statement on Antisemitism
+Statement on Antisemitism in Passion Plays

 Passion Plays in the UK were banned from the end of the sixteenth century until their revival in 1951.
 Now, with Passion Plays undergoing a resurgence in the UK, we actively work against any notion of antisemitism people might bring to these plays, whether they are acting in them or watching them.